About E Spheres

 Every character is different, and E spheres are possibly the most difficult to place and decide on.

 Be very mindful of how often a character can inflict a debuff, as many of these trigger based on that.
-It may be easier to see them by condition.

 As many of these spheres inflict their own debuffs, choose one that synergizes with their kit.
 Consider what teams you will use the character in.
 For example, you may not want to give a 4th or 5th debuff to a character if you plan to run them with an ally that has 3 of their own.